Yirmeyahuu/Car-Management-System/README.md

 3. ✏️/🗑️ **Edit or Delete**: Use the action buttons next to each car to update or archive them.
 4. ♻️ **Restore Archived Cars**: Visit the archive page to restore any deleted cars.
 5. 📥 **Import Data**: Use the “Import CSV” feature to upload a list of cars for bulk management.
+6. 📤 **Export Data**: Use the “Export CSV” button to download the current inventory as a CSV file.
+7. 🗃️ **Export Archived Data**: Use the “Export Archived CSV” button on the archive page to download archived cars as a CSV file.
-6. 🔍 **Search**: Use the search bar to filter cars by name instantly.
+8. 🔍 **Search**: Use the search bar to filter cars by name instantly.

 All actions are performed through a responsive Bootstrap UI, making the system easy to use on both desktop and mobile devices.